dtiern5/dtiern5/README.md

 ### Hi there 👋, I'm Danny Tierney
 #### Software Developer

 I'm Danny from St. Paul, Minnesota.
-I'm a Software Developer and enjoy creating web applications that solve unique problems.
+I'm a Software Developer and enjoy creating web applications and working with machine learning.
+I'm always looking to collaborate and take on new challenges!

-Skills: React / NodeJS / Java / Python / SQL / MongoDB
+Skills: React / NodeJS / JavaScript / Java / Python / SQL

 - 🔭 I’m currently working on a web app consuming Spotify's REST API
 - 📫 How to reach me: dannyjtierney@gmail.com